-If a crash is seen when displaying the detail view, check in the Main.storyboard that the connector for a nonexistent field is not defined.
-Otherwise an error similar to This class is not key value coding-compliant for the key detailDescriptionLabel might be seen, which is caused by the Storyboard runtime attempting to assign a missing outlet in the code.
-Open the Main.storyboard, go to the connections inspector, and remove the connection to the missing outlet.
+If a crash is seen when displaying the detail view, check in the Main.storyboard that the connector for a non-existent field is not defined.
+Otherwise, an error similar to this class is not key value coding-compliant for the key detailDescriptionLabel might be seen, which is caused by the Storyboard attempting to assign a missing outlet in the code.